British Values Statement

 Pupil Ambassadors and working parties

-We have an established programme and commitment to the power of pupil voice at Talbot.
 Our Sports and Digital Ambassadors are keen advocates in school.
 Not only do they support leaders to develop policy, but more importantly, they help children to feel safe and take part.
 Our latest working party has ensured that our revised Behaviour Policy is understood by all children through the development of a child friendly policy and additional assemblies across school.
+Our well-being wardens are active in providing advice and support for their peers and are part of our exciting project to rejuvinate our outside classroom in 2025-26.

 School Council representatives visited the council chambers and contributed to decision making discussions.
 As part of the summit, our children had the opportunity to ask questions to the Lord Mayor, Lady Mayoress and their local councillors.
 Pupils learnt about how local decisions are made, and also took part in the decision making for funding grants for local projects in North Leeds.
 A number of applications were approved, covering a variety of activities such as the Mini Breeze events run by the Breeze Team; dance and drama activities provided by Art Camp UK and multi-activity sessions (sport, education, culture) that will be delivered by Active Leeds.
+The children have also fed into local initiatives such as supporting improvements in pedestrian access and traffic calming as part of the local Roundhay, Moortown and Alwoodley consultation in February 2025.

 British Values in the Curriculum